ubco-mds-2021-labs/dashboard1-group-a/README.md

 # WELCOME
 #  [Energy Usage Dashboard](https://dashboard1-group-a-python.herokuapp.com) (Group A)

 Finding the patterns in the energy usage of a house based on weather conditions!
-Who would think something like weather condition would effect the consumption of enrgy?
+Who would think something like weather condition would effect the consumption of energy?
 We did!!

 <img src ="assets/ezgif-1-9720e4a1fc.gif" width="500px">